-In September 2018, the United States sanctioned the company and its owner, Mohammad Qaterji, for helping Syria smuggle oil and arms and for facilitating fuel trade between the regime and the "Islamic State of Iraq and Syria" (ISIS).
+In September 2018, the United States sanctioned the company and its owner, Mohammad Qaterji, for helping Syria smuggle oil and arms and for facilitating fuel trade between the regime and the "Islamic State" (IS).

 Last November, the United States also sanctioned Mohammad's brother, Syrian MP Hussam Qaterji, who co-owns the Qaterji Company.

 Both brothers own Al-Maham, which is run by two of their relatives.
-The security company operates in and around Damascus and in Homs, Tartous, Deir Ezzor and Aleppo, according to al-Abed.
+The security company operates in and around Damascus and in Homs, Tartus, Deir Ezzor and Aleppo, according to al-Abed.

 It has been public knowledge for more than a year that the Qaterji firms have developed a close relationship with Russia, which enables them to conduct business in Deir Ezzor, al-Raqa and Aleppo provinces, al-Abed said.